codeonlyjs/website/content/guide/apiComponents.md

 ### onMount() {#Component#onMount}

-Notifies a component that is has been mounted
+Notifies a component that is has been mounted.

 Override this method to receive the notification.
 External resources (eg: adding event listeners to external objects) should be